 Notes

-I made this pudding two ways.
-I added unsweetened Cocoa to half of the mixture and let the rest be plain coconut.
-Some recipes asked for vanilla extract or cinnamon powder, but I didn’t use any.
-I love the natural taste and smell of whipped cream.
 You can also make this pudding with almond milk, but I don’t get almond milk here, so I was happy to use coconut milk.
-I did not use any blender, but if you want to please go ahead.
+I did not use any blender, but if you want to, please go ahead.
 I love the texture of Chia seeds, if you don’t like it, please go ahead and blend them.
-The only thing you need to be careful about is the proportion of Chia seeds to the liquid.
-When you start mixing the seeds with coconut milk, ensure that the mixture has a free flowing consistency.
-The seeds will swell up in twelve hours, so some extra liquid is very essential.

 Make this pudding in the night so that it is ready for breakfast or as a snack.
 They stay fine in the fridge for a few days, if you can resist them for that long.
-If you do try this recipe, send me a picture I would love to see how yummy your pudding looks.
+If you do try this recipe, send me a picture, I would love to see how yummy your pudding looks.

 Happy pudding making!